Windows Installer, Java Installer, Freeware Installer

-Using The Auto Updater
+Using the Updater

 This tutorial will guide you step by step in creating and maintaining an install package that uses the Advanced Updater.